-We have established an audit committee of the board of directors.
+Prior to the consummation of this offering, we will establish an audit committee of the board of directors.
 Messrs.
-Braunstein, Leibler and Breibart serve as members of our audit committee, and Mr. Leibler chairs the audit committee.
+Braunstein, Leibler and Breibart will serve as members of our audit committee, and Mr. Leibler will chair the audit committee.
 Under the Nasdaq listing standards and applicable SEC rules, we are required to have at least three members of the audit committee, all of whom must be independent, subject to certain phase-in provisions.
 Messrs.
 Braunstein, Leibler and Breibart meet the independent director standard under Nasdaq listing standards and under Rule 10-A-3(b)(1) of the Exchange Act.